99942 Apophis: Exploration

+NASA

 OSIRIS-APEX post-Earth-encounter rendezvous

-The OSIRIS-REx spacecraft is expected to return a sample of Bennu to Earth in 2023.
+The OSIRIS-REx spacecraft returned a sample of Bennu to Earth on September 24, 2023.
 After ejecting the sample canister, the spacecraft can use its remaining fuel to target another body during an extended mission.
 Apophis is the only asteroid which the spacecraft could reach for a long-duration rendezvous, rather than a brief flyby.
 In April 2022, the extension was approved, and OSIRIS-REx will perform a rendezvous with Apophis in April 2029, a few days after the close approach to Earth.
 It will study the asteroid for 18 months and perform a maneuver similar to the one it made during sample collection at Bennu, by approaching the surface and firing its thrusters.
 This will expose the asteroid's subsurface and allow mission scientists to learn more about the asteroid's material properties.
-For its Apophis mission after the sample return, OSIRIS-REx will be renamed OSIRIS-APEX (short for OSIRIS-Apophis Explorer).
+For its Apophis mission after the sample return, OSIRIS-REx was renamed OSIRIS-APEX (short for OSIRIS-Apophis Explorer).

-Other proposed space missions

-Planetary Society competition
+Planetary Society

-In 2007, The Planetary Society, a California-based space advocacy group, organized a $50,000 competition to design an uncrewed space probe that would 'shadow' Apophis for almost a year, taking measurements that would "determine whether it will impact Earth, thus helping governments decide whether to mount a deflection mission to alter its orbit".
+In 2007, the Planetary Society, a California-based space advocacy group, organised a $50,000 competition to design an uncrewed space probe that would 'shadow' Apophis for almost a year, taking measurements that would "determine whether it will impact Earth, thus helping governments decide whether to mount a deflection mission to alter its orbit".
 The society received 37 entries from 20 countries on 6 continents.